USN-Horizon/Ratatoskr-GS-Nidhoggr/README.md

 # Horizon Groundstation
 The Horizon Groundstation is an application for visualizing real-time sensor data from a rocket, including telemetry and gyro data, through a sophisticated graphical interface.
 Developed using C++ for data processing and QML for the front-end, this project was created to provide a reliable, real-time monitoring tool as part of the University of South-Eastern Norway’s student company, USN Horizon.

+This was the first year of the project, aiming to participate in the **EuroRoc** competition in Portugal with the student rocket launch team.
+The purpose of this repository is to enable next year’s members of **USN Horizon** to continue developing the project, taking it to new heights.

 ## Table of Contents
 ### Groundstation